matobet/doctor-rest/README.md

     {
         "name": "vm1",
         "status": "down",
-        "exit_reason": "Admin Shutdown"
+        "exit_reason": "Admin Shutdown",
+        "_links": {
+            "cluster": "00000002-0002-0002-0002-000000000189"
         }
+    }

-When document is updated whether using `PUT` or `PATCH`, the real diff is computed and names of properties of document that have actually changed are broadcast on the document's topic (comma separated):
+When document is updated whether using `PUT` or `PATCH`, the real diff is computed and names of properties of document that have actually changed are broadcast on the document's topic (comma separated).
+In case some of the links have changed we prefix the link name with `@`.
+This is consistent with how the query language works (see *Query Capabilities*):

-    topic='vm/1963c0f2-2490-4810-a66f-0e76d81ebea2' payload='status,exit_reason'
+    topic='vm/1963c0f2-2490-4810-a66f-0e76d81ebea2' payload='status,exit_reason,@cluster'

 ### Document Removed